Logiqx/gpx-ideas/docs/core/README.md

 ### Basic Concepts

+- Enhancements which are deemed worthwhile for GPX 1.2
 - Adhere to the existing GPX [standards](../standards.md)
 - Backwards compatibility
   - Make life easy for existing GPX 1.1 writers